 Discussion: Split tunneling is the process of allowing a remote user or device to establish a non-remote connection with a system and simultaneously communicate via some other connection to a resource in an external network.
 This method of network access enables a user to access remote devices and simultaneously, access uncontrolled networks.
 Split tunneling might be desirable by remote users to communicate with local system resources, such as printers or file servers.
 However, split tunneling can facilitate unauthorized external connections, making the system vulnerable to attack and to exfiltration of organizational information.
-Split tunneling can be prevented by disabling configuration settings that allow such capability in remote devices and by preventing those configuration settings from being configurable by users.
-Prevention can also be achieved by the detection of split tunneling (or of configuration settings that allow split tunneling) in the remote device, and by prohibiting the connection if the remote device is using split tunneling.
+Split tunneling can be prevented by disabling configuration settings that allow such capability in remote devices and by preventing those configuration settings from being configuration settings that allow split tunneling in the remote device, and by prohibiting the connection if the remote device is using split tunneling.
 A virtual private network (VPN) can be used to securely provision a split tunnel.
 A securely provisioned VPN includes locking connectivity to exclusive, managed, and named environments, or to a specific set of pre-approved addresses, without user control.